anothertexapp/Guides/content/texedit/_index.md

 ---
+weight: 2
+type: docs
-title: Get started with TexEdit
+title: TexEdit Section
 ---

 The app is still in development, which is why this section is currently empty.